vorteX-io-codes/technical-assessment-devops-template/README.md

 The Python source directory is `lambda_app`.
 Fill the lambda entry point `lambda_handler` to process the string message received as input and sent back the processed message.
 The `events` directory contains sample event files that can be received by the lambda function.
-You are also responsible for developing the corresponding unit tests.
+You are also responsible for developing the corresponding unit tests (we advise to use `pytest`).

 ## 🎯 Check coding rules and test the Lambda function